weifengcao/AI-Travel-Co-Pilot/doc/UI.md

-AI Travel Co-Pilot — UI/UX Design Guide
+Zenese — UI/UX Design Guide
 Version: 1.0
 Goal: To create a beautiful, intuitive, and emotionally resonant user experience that feels more like a companion than a tool.